-Tiljala SHED was created in 1987 by a handful of youth from Tiljala realizing the needs of the people living with misery, sufferings and hardship in their day-to-day fight for survival, struggle, identity and dignity.
+Tiljala SHED was created in 1987 by a handful of youth from Tiljala realizing the needs of the people living with misery, suffering, and hardship in their day-to-day fight for survival, struggle, identity, and dignity.
 It was formally registered in 1993 and it was also successful in obtaining FCRA in 1994 and other legal registrations in the following years.
-All legal compliances are up to date and reflected in public domain (website) and can also be found in the website of the Home Ministry, Govt. of India.
-In the late 1990s government granted a proposal on rehabilitation of street children from the Ministry of Social Justice & empowerment, Govt.
-India and anti child labour program, supported by Ministry of Labour, Govt. of India.
+All legal compliances are up to date and reflected in public domain and can also be found in the website of the Home Ministry, Govt. of India.
+In the late 1990s government granted a proposal on rehabilitation of street children from the Ministry of Social Justice & Empowerment, Govt.
+India and anti-child labour program, supported by Ministry of Labour, Govt. of India.
 Slowly and steadily Tiljala SHED expanded its areas of operation to other parts of Kolkata where people are suffering from vulnerability and hardships.

-Tiljala Shed is a non-religious, non-political grass root level non-government developmental organization working for the underprivileged and marginalized people of Kolkata especially the Rag Pickers community which have been neglected and socially ostracized by the civil society.
-Tiljala Shed seeks to empower and transform the Rag Pickers from the life in rags into a kingdom of sunshine.
-Apart working for the Rag Pickers development, Tiljala Shed also works hand in hand with various other vulnerable groups and communities who are vulnerable and marginalized especially women and child.
+Tiljala SHED is a non-religious, non-political grassroot level non-government developmental organization working for the underprivileged and marginalized people of Kolkata especially the Rag Pickers community which have been neglected and socially ostracized by the civil society.
+Tiljala SHED seeks to empower and transform the Rag Pickers from the life in rags into a kingdom of sunshine.
+Apart working for the Rag Pickers development, Tiljala SHED also works hand in hand with various other groups and communities who are vulnerable and marginalized especially women and children.

-Tiljala Shed is currently running two shelter homes one in Park Circus in which street and working children are taken care.
-Secondly, Tiljala Shed is running a new residential shelter home in Bhangur (South 24 Parganas) for the children coming from Rag Picking families and who have been involved in drugs, crimes, abuse.
+Tiljala SHED is currently running two shelter homes- one for working and street children in Park Circus and the other is a new residential shelter home in Bhangur (South 24 Parganas) for the children from Rag Picking families and who have been involved in drugs, crimes, abuse.
 Currently 25 children are staying in this home and our team has been continuously working on their overall development.